 Also Read: Ayurveda For Acne: Soothing Natural Remedies To Treat Pimples And Attain Clear Skin

 Ayurveda, the ancient Indian practice of medicine that originated thousands of years ago, terms eczema as “Vicharchika”, which is a skin-related health anomaly displaying blisters, lesions, and rashes on the dermal tissues.
 While the onset of eczema is triggered by inherited or environmental/chemical attributes, certain factors further exacerbate the condition such as “Ahara Hetu” i.e. eating habits like junk foods, untimely meals, “Vihara Hetu” i.e. unhealthy lifestyle practices like drinking alcohol, smoking tobacco, too much physical exercise and “Achara Hetu” i.e. mental wellness-related concerns such as depression, anxiety, anger, low moods and negative emotions.
-The distinguishing symptoms of eczema comprise “Parushyam” i.e. rough skin, “Pidika” i.e. blisters, “Rakta” i.e. redness with bleeding at times, alongside “Kandu” i.e. itching and “Ruja” i.e. pain, from inflamed skin.
+The distinguishing symptoms of eczema comprise “Parushyam,” i.e., rough skin, “Pidika,” i.e., blisters, “Rakta,” i.e,.
+Redness with bleeding at times, alongside “Kandu,” i.e., itching, and “Ruja,” i.e,.
+Pain, from inflamed skin.

 Although eczema is a long-term skin problem that prompts many discomforting signs of dryness, peeling, and redness, it can be effectively managed with time-tested natural solutions from Ayurveda.
 The age-old ayurvedic manuscripts of Charaka Samhita, Sushruta Samhita, and Ashtanga Hridaya mention a plethora of potent herbs that soothe itching, dryness, and skin inflammation, thereby helping treat eczema.

-Astounding Herbs To Heal Eczema And Pacify Inflamed Skin:
+Astounding Herbs To Heal Eczema And Pacify Inflamed Skin

 Khadira (Black Catechu)

 Khadira is an excellent skin-fortifying herb, and the wood obtained from the bark extracts of this tree is crushed into a powder for use in rectifying skin concerns.
-Applying Khadira powder on damaged peeling skin from eczema repairs wounds ceases bleeding in dermal tissues, and soothes redness, thanks to its powerful astringent and cooling properties.
+Applying Khadira powder on damaged peeling skin from eczema repairs wounds, ceases bleeding in dermal tissues, and soothes redness, thanks to its powerful astringent and cooling properties.

-Also Read: Khadir/Khadira: Uses, Health Benefits, Dosage And Side Effects
+Also Read: Khadir/Khadira: Uses, Health Benefits, Dosage, and Side Effects

 Chandana (Sandalwood)

 Chandana is an aromatic herb that is a panacea for all skin-linked disorders, including acne, rosacea, and eczema.
 The yellow-tinted wood of the sandalwood tree is not only fragrant but also possesses vast reserves of medicinal compounds with anti-inflammatory and cooling qualities.
-These help balance aggravated Pitta dosha in skin conditions like eczema and topical application of sandalwood powder/paste calms itching and flaking in the skin.
+These help balance aggravated Pitta dosha in skin conditions like eczema, and topical application of sandalwood powder/paste calms itching and flaking in the skin.

 Manjishta (Indian Madder)

-Manjishta root extracts are imbued with antioxidant, antimicrobial, and anti-inflammatory components which work wonders in healing skin damaged by eczema.
+Manjishta root extracts are imbued with antioxidant, antimicrobial, and anti-inflammatory compounds, which work wonders in healing skin damaged by eczema.
 These bioactive elements diminish painful symptoms of dry skin, peeling, redness, and cracked dermal tissues, to significantly mend skin inflammation due to eczema.

 Haridra (Turmeric)